Two county student contests celebrate women’s suffrage

 This contest celebrates the literary contributions of the suffrage movement.
 Poetry submissions will be judged on creativity, poetic skill, and interpretation of the theme, “The 100th Anniversary of Women’s Suffrage”.

-One student in grades K-5, one in grades 6-8 and one in grades 9-12 will each win $300.
+One winner in grades K-5, grades 6-8 and grades 9-12 will each win $300.
 The respective submitting teachers will also receive $200 to use in their classrooms.

 Teachers must submit their students’ works by March 20.